How to Break up With a Sensitive or Clingy Guy

 When things aren’t going right anymore in what used to be a seemingly perfect relationship, and you just can’t seem to work things out, your best bet is to end things as soon as possible.
 But how can you go about doing this when you have a boyfriend who is too emotional for his own good?
 Well, it isn’t easy, but here are ten tips on making it as painless as possible.

-1. Set him up for it.
+1. Set Him up for It

-2. Plan a time for your talk.
+2. Plan a Time for Your Talk

 Don’t just bring up your “we need to talk” line and break up with him in one conversation.
 After you set him up for the bad news, tell him that you’ll have the conversation next time you see each other.
 This gives him time to mentally prepare instead of hitting him with it randomly.

-If you know you’re going to end things, quit sending him those cute little kissy face texts or saying you miss or love him.
+If you know you’re going to end things, quit sending him those cute little kissy-face texts or saying you miss or love him.
 This is just one small way for you to hint that your feelings are starting to change.
 If he brings it up, that is a good time to set him up for the talk.

-4. Keep his feelings in mind.
+4. Keep His Feelings in Mind

 When you’re irritated with an overly sensitive boyfriend, it’s easy to forget about how he may be feeling.
 Remember that he more than likely has more emotions than you.
-So imagine how you would feel if someone you cared about was breaking up with you, then multiply it by ten.
+So imagine how you would feel if someone you cared about broke up with you, then multiply it by ten.
 This will help you to be more understanding if he starts to cry or get hysterical.